tunmsk/nextgen-facebook/readme.txt

 <p><strong>NGFB provides all the information social websites and search engines need</strong> &mdash; improving social engagement, Google Search ranking, and click-through-rates on Facebook, Google Search / Google+, Twitter, Pinterest, LinkedIn, and many more.</p>

-<p><strong>NGFB includes special support and optimization features for Pinterest</strong> &mdash; avoiding conflicts between <em>incompatible</em> Pinterest and Facebook Open Graph meta tags.</p>
+<p><strong>NGFB includes special support and optimization features for Pinterest</strong> &mdash; providing customized Pinterest image sizes, and avoiding conflicts between incompatible Pinterest and Facebook Open Graph meta tags.</p>

-<p><strong>Don't need the included social sharing buttons?</strong> The <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin is a fork / child of NextGEN Facebook (NGFB) &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the sharing buttons and their related features.</p>
+<p><strong>Don't need the included social share buttons?</strong> The <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin is a fork / child of NextGEN Facebook (NGFB) &mdash; they have the same author, the same solid core features and code-base, but WPSSO is distributed without the social share buttons and their related features.</p>

 = Quick List of Features =